OxfordIonTrapGroup/mjolnir/Readme.md

 The `mjolnir` GUI can connect to cameras directly via USB, or you can use the server script to send images to GUI subscribers over a local network.

 Mjolnir uses ARTIQ for its remote procedure calls (RPCs).
-Installing ARTIQ is overkill, since we only need the protocols, but it's ubiquitous in the Oxford Ion Trap Group and no minimal version is available.
+~~Installing ARTIQ is overkill, since we only need the protocols, but it's ubiquitous in the Oxford Ion Trap Group and no minimal version is available.~~
+I need to patch in [sipyco](https://github.com/m-labs/sipyco)!

 ## Installation